boostorg/redis/README.md

 completes, these functions play the following roles

 * `connection::async_exec`: Execute commands by writing the request payload to the underlying stream and reading the response sent back by Redis.
 It can be called from multiple places in your code concurrently.
-* `connection::async_run`: Coordinate the low-level IO (read and write) operations and remains suspended until the connection is lost.
+* `connection::async_run`: Coordinate the low-level IO (read and write) operations.
+It remains suspended until the connection is lost.

-When a connection is lost, the `async_exec` calls won't automatically fail, instead, they will remain suspended until they are either all canceled with a call to `connection::cancel(operation::exec)` or a new connection is established and `async_run` is called again, in which case they will be resent automatically.
-Users can customise this behaviour by carefully choosing the values of `aedis::resp3::request::config`.
+The `async_exec` calls won't automatically fail when the connection is lost, instead, they will remain suspended until either `connection::cancel(operation::exec)` is called to cancel them all or a new connection is established and `async_run` is called again.
+Users can customise the desired behaviour by carefully choosing `aedis::resp3::request::config`.
 The role played by `async_run` becomes clearer with long-lived connections, which we will cover in the next section.

 <a name="connection"></a>
 ## Connection